Position dates: flexible, with preference for start ASAP and availability at least through March 2021

 - Using Data Systems

-The position will be responsible for the following:
+The position will be responsible for the following, in close collaboration with the EPoD training team and MEL team:

-- Working familiarity with at least 1-2 areas of Moroccan policy (e.g., labor markets, or education)
+Working familiarity with at least 1-2 areas of Moroccan policy, preferably labor markets (open to others, such as education)

 - Graduate-level coursework in statistics, economics, and public policy issues